WebOzy/Drupal-QA-Checklist/README.md

 ## Backups

 - Install Backup and Migrate
+    - This will help with your database backups if your host/PAAS doesn't do it for you.
-    - Module info...
+    - PROJECT LINK

 - Install Backup and Migrate Files
+    - This addon helps backs up for files if your host/PAAS doesn't do it for you.
-    - Module info…
+    - PROJECT LINK

 - Configure Backup and Migrate settings
+    - DESCRIPTION
-    - Module info...
+    - PROJECT LINK

 - Configure server-side backups
-    - Using your hosts server-side backups ensures that you also save server configuration Maintenance
+    - Using your hosts server-side backups ensures that you also save server configuration

+## Maintenance

 - Install DB Maintenance
+    - DESCRIPTION
-    - Module info…
+    - PROJECT LINK

 - Run DB Maintenance
     - Module info...